 Digital inclusion defined: what it means and what the work entails

-The term is rooted in addressing the long-standing issue of the digital divide, or the gap between those who have access to digital technologies and those who don’t.
+The term is rooted in addressing the long-standing issue of the digital divide, or the gap between those who can access, afford, and understand digital technologies and those who don’t.
 While the digital divide has historically been considered a disparity of access, digital inclusion aims to solve it more holistically, creating a world with real digital equity.

 Digital equity ensures that individuals not only have access, but can also use digital tools to their fullest potential, leveling the playing field in terms of opportunities, education, and socioeconomic growth.